Setting in Biblical Narrative

 Other resources you may be interested in:

-Gospel of John Summary: A Complete Animated Overview, Part 1Watch our overview video on the Gospel of John, which breaks down the literary design...
+Book of Romans Summary: A Complete Animated Overview, Part 1Watch our overview video on Romans 1-4, which breaks down the literary design of the...